noreplystandardprints-sketch/AI-Investor/COMMERCIAL_LICENSE.md

 **Email**: [Your contact email]
 **Website**: [Your website or business URL]

-### What Includes:
+### What's Included:

+- Unique commercial license with ID and password
-- Rights to use AI-Investor commercially
+- Permission to use AI-Investor commercially
-- Permission to modify and distribute (under your own commercial terms)
+- Permission to modify for internal use
+- License activation tracking
+- Renewal management
-- Optional technical support and updates
+- Optional technical support (negotiable)
-- Custom integration assistance (negotiable)

 ### Pricing & Terms: